alexandremahdhaoui/forge/cmd/forge/MCP.md

 ### `test-all`

-Build all artifacts and run all test stages sequentially.
+Build all artifacts and run all test stages sequentially with fail-fast behavior.

+**Fail-Fast Behavior:**
+- Execution stops immediately on the first test stage failure
+- Partial results are returned with `stoppedEarly: true`
+- Only completed test stages appear in `testReports`

 **Input Schema:**
 ```json